 I’m a “soup for all seasons” type of a person.
 What about you?

 Growing up, soup was a staple at our home and we would make different types of soup every week.
-If we wanted something quick, a soup like turmeric red lentil soup would be perfect and if we wanted to go for a hearty soup, we would cook our beloved Persian eggplant soup and if one of was sick, the comfort chicken soup would be the way to go.
+If we wanted something quick, a soup like turmeric red lentil soup would be perfect and if we wanted to go for a hearty soup, we would cook our beloved Persian eggplant soup or Turkish Yogurt Soup and if one of was sick, the comfort chicken soup would be the way to go.

 But no matter what day of the year it was, if my maman made Ash Reshteh, we would all be giddy because this is everyone’s favorite soup!
 A combination of herbs, legumes, and Persian soup noodles called Reshteh, topped with yogurt whey (kashk) and mint oil would make the perfect lunch for our family.